RkNyra/Minute-Wise/README.md

 No known bugs

 ### Technologies Used
-1. Python - Flask
+1. Python
+2. Flask
+3. Postgres
-2. HTML
+4. HTML
-3. CSS
+5. CSS

 ### Support and contact details
 For pertinent comments, suggestions or questions, you may contact me at [Rk Nyra.](https://www.gmail.com/)